AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 **Is it a bird?
 Is it a plane?
 It's ASYNC PIPE!**

-The following snippet of HTML shows the usage of our child component with a binding to a data item called **selectedPerson** which is defined in the parent component.
+The following snippet of HTML shows our child component binding to a data item called **selectedPerson** in the parent component.
 This works like a charm when binding to a locally defined static object:

 {% highlight html %}
 <child-component [person]="selectedPerson"